Twisted (Keith Sweat song)

-"Twisted" is a song by American singer Keith Sweat, released as a single in June 1996.
+"Twisted" is a song by American singer Keith Sweat, released as a to radio in May 1996 and as a physical single in June 1996.
 It was the first song released from his self-titled fifth album.
 R&B group Kut Klose and remix rapper Pretty Russ are also featured on the song.
 The radio version of "Twisted" omits Pretty Russ' rap before the final chorus, though some urban stations kept the rap verse.
 A second mix of the song, referred to as the Flavahood Sexual remix, features a different backbeat sampled from Marvin Gaye's song "Sexual Healing".
 "Flavahood" also saw significant airplay on radio but was never released on an album.

 Commercially, "Twisted" spent three weeks at No. 1 on the US Billboard Hot R&B Singles chart and peaked at No. 2 on the Billboard Hot 100, becoming Sweat's biggest hit.
-"Twisted" also peaked at No. 1 on the Billboard Rhythmic Top 40, staying there for 14 consecutive weeks, the most amongst any song except TLC's "No Scrubs", which spent 15 weeks at the top position.
+"Twisted" also peaked at No. 1 on the Billboard Top 40/Rhythm-Crossover chart, staying there for 14 consecutive weeks, the most amongst any song except TLC's "No Scrubs", which spent 15 weeks at the top position.
 Outside the US, "Twisted" topped the New Zealand Singles Chart for six weeks and became a top-20 hit in Australia and the Netherlands.
 In 2012, VH1 ranked the song at number 35 on their list of the "40 Greatest R&B Songs of the '90s".

-Music video

-A music video released for the song features Sweat as a homicide detective pursuing a female suspect who assassinated a police commissioner.
-The video was directed by Paul Hunter.

-Keith is a homicide detective first seen at a royal party but the party is interrupted when an unidentified killer shoots a man of Chinese royalty and steals diamonds from him.
-The killer escapes and is revealed to be a woman.
-Keith later arrests the woman but as he steps out of his car she manages to escape.
-As he returns to his apartment, the woman appears awaiting, with her handcuffs off and proceeds to seduce him.
-Keith is clearly "twisted" as he is unable to emotionally apprehend her.